Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The Strait of Gibraltar is a peninsula between the Atlantic and the Mediterranean oceans and represents an obligatory passage point between these two oceans.
-The strait is about 64 km long and varies in width from 13 to 39 km, under British control since its conquest from Spain in 1704 and its formal cession by the treaty of Utrecht (1713).
-During the Second World War, Gibraltar blocked access to the Atlantic to the Italian and German fleets of the Mediterranean, which represented a major strategic stronghold.
-The Strait has become an important transshipment nexus along major Europe / Mediterranean / Asia shipping routes.
+The strait is about 64 km long and varies in width from 13 to 39 km.
+It has been under British control since its conquest from Spain in 1704 and its formal cession by the treaty of Utrecht (1713).
+During the Second World War, Gibraltar blocked access to the Atlantic to the Italian and German fleets of the Mediterranean, which represented a major strategic military stronghold.
+The Strait has become an important transshipment nexus along major Europe-Mediterranean-Asia shipping routes.
 More recently, the growth of the trade using the Suez Canal to reach the North American East Coast has provided additional transshipment opportunities around the strait.

-The Strait of Bosporus has a length of 30 km by a width of only 1 km at its narrowest point linking the Black Sea to the Mediterranean Ocean.
-Its access was the object of two conflicts, the War of Crimea (1854) and the battle of the Dardanelles (Gallipoli, 1915).
+The Strait of Bosporus has a length of 30 km and a width of only 1 km at its narrowest point linking the Black Sea to the Mediterranean.
+Its access has been the object of two conflicts, the Crimean War (1854) and the battle of the Dardanelles (Gallipoli, 1915).
 Turkey fortified the passage after the Convention of Montreux in 1936, which recognized its control of the Bosporus but granted free passage in peacetime to any commercial vessel without inspection.
 With the Dardanelles passage, Bosporus forms the only link between the Black Sea and the Mediterranean Ocean.
-In the current context, Bosporus represents a passage of growing strategic importance, notably after the fall of the Soviet Union.
-Ukraine became a major exporter of grains (sunflower, corn, and wheat) and iron ore, which relies on the Strait of Bosporus.
-Further, the Caspian Sea has vast oil reserves, which must transit through the Black Sea and Bosporus to reach external markets, namely around the Mediterranean Ocean.
+In the current context, the Bosporus represents a passage of growing strategic importance, notably after the fall of the Soviet Union.
+Ukraine has become a major exporter of grains (sunflower, corn, and wheat) and iron ore, relying on the Strait of Bosporus.
+Further, the Caspian Sea has vast oil reserves, which must transit through the Black Sea and Bosporus to reach external markets, namely around the Mediterranean.
 Although pipelines offer an alternative, the cost differentials are advantaging the use of maritime transportation.
 For instance, the cost of moving oil along the Baku – Ceyhan pipeline ranges between $1 and $2 per barrel, while shipping oil by tankers through the Black Sea costs 20 cents per barrel.

 About 50,000 ships, including 5,500 tankers, are transiting through the passage each year, which is getting close to capacity.
 Due to its sinuosity, Bosporus is one of the most difficult passages to navigate, particularly for larger ships.
-Oil transiting through the Bosporus has grown substantially in recent years with the exploitation of oil fields around the Caspian Sea, and about 2.4 Mb/d were transiting through the passage in 2016.
-The future growth of petroleum circulation through Bosporus is thus highly problematic, notably the risk of collisions and oil spills amid Istanbul.
+Oil transits through the Bosporus have grown substantially in recent years with the exploitation of oil fields around the Caspian Sea, and about 2.4 Mb/d were transited through the passage in 2016.
+The future growth of petroleum circulation through Bosporus is thus highly problematic, notably with the risk of collisions and oil spills at Istanbul.
 In 2002, the Turkish government forbade the use of the passage by large tankers during the night.

-The Strait of Magellan was crossed in 1520 by the Portuguese explorer Ferdinand Magellan and separated South America from Tierra del Fuego with a length of 530 km long and a width of 4 to 24 km.
-It provides a better-protected passage than the Drake Passage, which is the body of water between South America and Antarctica.
-It was initially held secret for more than one century to assure the supremacy of Portugal and Spain for the Asian trade of spices and silk.
-With the construction of the Panama Canal in 1916 and later on the setting up of the North American transcontinental bridge in the 1980s, this passage has lost most of its strategic importance, a marginalization reinforced by limited economic activity in the southern tip of South America.
+The Strait of Magellan separating mainland South America from Tierra del Fuego was crossed in 1520 by the Portuguese explorer Ferdinand Magellan.
+It has a length of 530 km and a width of 4 to 24 km.
+It provides a better-protected passage than Cape Horn and the Drake Passage, which is the body of water between South America and Antarctica.
+It was initially kept secret for more than a century to ensure the supremacy of Portugal and Spain in the Asian trade of spices and silk.
+With the construction of the Panama Canal in 1916 and later on the setting up of the North American transcontinental bridge in the 1980s, this passage lost most of its strategic importance, a marginalization reinforced by limited economic activity at the southern tip of South America.

-The Cape Good Hope represents the extreme tip of Africa separating the Atlantic and Indian oceans and offers no technical limitations of significance to maritime shipping.
+The Cape Good Hope represents the extreme tip of Africa separating the Atlantic and Indian oceans and it offers no technical limitations of significance to maritime shipping.
 The early stages of the European maritime expansion in the fifteenth century were oriented towards exploring the west coast of the African continent.
-After its discovery by the Portuguese in 1488, the cape took the name Good Hope because it offered a maritime passage towards India and Asia, thus the hope of a fortune for those who passed it.
-Vasco de Gamma got around the cape in 1497 and was the first European to reach India by sea.
-Afterward, the Cape of Good Hope became an important point of transit in Europe / Asia trade networks, including a coating station when steamship technology was developed in the 19th century.
+After its discovery by the Portuguese in 1488, the cape took the name Good Hope because it offered a maritime passage towards India and Asia, thus the hope of a fortune for those who traversed it.
+Vasco de Gama got around the cape in 1497 and was the first European to reach India by sea.
+Afterward, the Cape of Good Hope became an important point of transit in Europe-Asia trade networks, including a coaling station when steamship technology was developed in the 19th century.

-The completion of the Suez Canal in 1869 undermined the strategic importance of the Cape Route, particularly since the widening of the Suez Canal in the 1970s, but it remains an important passage.
-The growth of trade relations between Latin America and East, South, and Southeast Asia has incited the growing use of the Cape route and South Africa as a transshipment hub.
-It underlines that the Cape Route is no longer focused on European trade.
+The completion of the Suez Canal in 1869 undermined the strategic importance of the Cape Route, particularly following its widening in the 1970s, but the Cape Route remains an important passage.
+The growth of trade relations between Latin America and East, South, and Southeast Asia has stimulated the growing use of the Cape Route and of South Africa as a transshipment hub.
+This underlines the fact that the Cape Route is no longer focused on European trade.

 - Chapter 1.1 Maritime Shipping and International Trade